bsdimp/freebsd-git-docs/faq.md

 So I created a wilma branch and committed a couple of things to it, then decided I wanted to split it into fred and wilma.
-Nothing weird happened when I did that, but lot's say it did.
+Nothing weird happened when I did that, but let's say it did.
 The way to look at what you've done is with the `git reflog`:
 ```
 % git reflog